 At Leckhampton C of E Primary School we are dedicated to promoting values which ensure our pupils develop a strong sense of social and moral responsibility which will prepare them for life in modern Britain.
-Here are some of the ways we promote these values.
+Here are some of the ways we promote British Values.

 The School values pupil voice and the role pupils have in bringing about improvements.
 We ask the pupils about their learning, their concerns and ideas about how we can make things better.
-We do this by using pupil questionnaires and through our School Council.
+We do this by using pupil questionnaires and through our Pupil Parliament.
 At the start of each year, children vote for their nominated House Captains and Vice House Captains through an election process.
-Through their class representatives children have the opportunity to have their voices heard through the Eco Council and through pupil conferencing with staff at different points within the year.
+Through their class representatives, children have the opportunity to have their voices heard through one of our four pupil parliament ministries and through pupil conferencing with staff at different points within the year.

 The Rule of Law

 The school has a comprehensive Behaviour Policy which sets out clear expectations and outlines the School Rules.
 Children understand the school rules and what happens if these rules are broken.
 At the start of each year classes discuss class rules and agree a charter to abide by.
 During PSHE lessons and Collective Worship, children learn about the importance of having rules and how these relate to laws.
 We use a range of PSHE resources to promote moral, spiritual, social and cultural awareness among our pupils.
 Our children have a well-developed sense of justice and are able to discuss why there needs to be consequences for those who break the rules or laws.
 Our Values for Life Scheme, which we follow as a Church School, guides and supports children in developing a clear understanding of how our actions can impact upon others.